swopnalika/activities/activity-1-blocks-variables-methods.md

     }

     public static void m1(){
-    // method will not be executed until the method call - no need of object to call static met.
+    // method will not be executed until the method call - no need of object to call static method.
         System.out.println(x);
         System.out.println(y); // compile time error
     }

     public void m2(){
-     // method will not be executed until the method call - need a object to call the non static method System.out.println(x);
+     // method will not be executed until the method call - need an object to call the non-static method.
+        System.out.println(x);
         System.out.println(y);
     }